corrode/corrode.github.io/content/blog/ugly/index.md

 - Cryptic variable names
 - Very imperative coding style

+Rust makes all of these problems painfully explicit.
+And if you refuse to learn how to avoid such problems, you will end up writing bad code in any programming language.

 This not just makes the code harder to read.
 What is worse is that it leads to business logic bugs in the code, because the code makes quite a few unsound assumptions about its input.